Zuppa di Pesce

 - Cooking Time: 40 minutes

-- 4 lb Assorted fish and shellfish, such as clams, mussels, snapper, cod, haddock, squid, shrimp or crab
+- 4 lb.
+Assorted fish and shellfish, such as clams, mussels, snapper, striped bass, cod, haddock, cleaned squid, shrimp and crab

 - 1/4 cup Olive oil